 Comment and opinion

-Even when the market goes up it still goes down – A Wealth of Common Sense
+How the market shapes your portfolio – A Wealth of Common Sense

 Naughty corner: Active antics

 Berkshire Hathaway’s success will continue after Munger (and Buffett) – Morningstar

 HMRC urges crypto holders to disclose gains [Search result] – FT

 Charlie Munger, investing genius, dies at age 99 – CNBC

 Charlie Munger, Berkshire Hathaway vice-chair, 1924-2023 – Financial Times

 The advice Charlie Munger gave Warren Buffett: live life backwards – CNBC